Teyras/MT/text/chapters/900_conclusion.md

-Although we have shown that multi-core CPUs are not particularly suitable where precise measurements are required, they can be very useful for numerous other exercise types where a correct answer the focus, and not performance.
+Although we have shown that multi-core CPUs are not particularly suitable where precise measurements are required, they can be very useful for numerous other exercise types where returning the correct answer is more important than performance.
 It is a responsibility of administrators to allocate resources in a way suitable for the workload being processed by the system.
 However, the measurement framework we laid out can be a substantial aid in this task.

 We also found that using isolation technologies affects the results of measurements, both in terms of overall speed and stability.
 Using the `isolate`